Mystic-Slice/responsible-prompting-api/README.md

   "remove": []
 }
 ```
-## Customizing sentences
+## Customizing recommendations to your use case

-You can customize sentences and values recommended by adding your own and generating embeddings.
-There are two steps for customizing the sentences.
-First, you will make changes to the input json file `prompt_sentences.json` and then, generate the sentence embeddings json file with a local or remote model.
+Responsible Prompting API was designed so it can be lightweight, LLM-agnostic, and easily customized to a plurality of use cases.
+The customization can be done in two ways: changing the model and/or changing the data sourced used for sentence recommendations.
+Here, we focus on editing the data source of the recommendations.

+The main data source used in the recommendations is the input json file `prompt_sentences.json`.
+This file contains the sentences to be recommended and also the adversarial sentences used to flag harmful sentences.

+So, to customize the API to your use case, you have to:

+1. Update the **input** json file `prompt_sentences.json` according to your needs.
+For instance:
+    - Add values important to your organization,
+    - Add sentences meaningful for tasks your users are going to perform, or
+    - Add adversarial sentences you want people to be aware.
-If you cloned this repository, there is already a local `All-MiniLM-L6-v2` model ready for use inside the `models` folder.
+2. Populate the **output** json file `prompt_sentences-all-minilm-l6-v2.json` using `All-MiniLM-L6-v2`, which is part of this repo and is ready for use inside the `models` folder.

+> [!NOTE]
+> You can use any model of your preference to populate the embeddings of **output** json files (named as `prompt_sentences-[model name].json`).
+> Here, we will describe the simplest step using a local model already part of this repo.

+> [!CAUTION]
+> Please note that using larger vectors will impact on response times.
+So, the challenge here is to find a balance between rich semantics provided by the embeddings and a compact representation of this embedding space to maintain the lightweight characteristic of the API.

- ### Step 1: making changes to the input json file prompt_sentences.json
+### Step 1: Updating the input json file prompt_sentences.json
 1. Go into `prompt-sentences-main/` folder
- 2. Open `prompt_sentences.json` file and either change a sentence, include more sentences in the existing values, or add a new value with sentences.

- Each sentence will be a value to a `text` key, inside a `prompts` array that has a `label` and its either in a `positive_values` or `negative_values` array.
+2. Edit the **input** json file `prompt_sentences.json` as needed.

+The `prompt_sentences.json` has the following structure:
+- Two blocks of social values: `positive_values` and `negative_values`.
+- Inside each block, you have multiple social values, where each one is represented by:
+    - A `label`,
+    - An array `prompts`, and
+    - A `centroid`[^1].
+- Then, each prompt has:
+    - A sentence placed under the `text` key,
+    - A reference id (`ref`) for the source of that sentence,
+    - And the `embedding`[^1] to be populated in the next step.

-You can also add a reference for the sentence in the `references` array and use it inside the `ref` key.
-Note that both the `embedding` and `centroid` keys will be populated by a model after obtaining the embeddings at step 2.
+[^1]: Both the `embedding` and `centroid` keys will be populated in the **output** json `prompt_sentences-[model name].json` file by a model after obtaining the embeddings at step 2.

  ```json
   {